reahaas/SchoolCycode/README.md

 ### Sumary of my work and workflow:

 I read the task and the logic didn't seems so complicated, but the deployment/packing of the system looked more chalenging to me, so I started with this.
-I 3 evening to the task, and what we have here is what I succeded to perform.
-I enjoy to take the challenge.
+I invested 3 evenings on this task, and what we have here is what I succeded to perform.
+I enjoyed to take the challenge.

 ### Self Esteem:
 tl;dr:
 The task is not "Done".
 I enjoyed the process.